cetusarto/MyAnimeList/README.md

 * 223,812,614 interactions between users and animes

 The different tables are stored in individual csv files except the User_Anime, which is separated in 70 individual csv files.
+The tables used in this analysis were:

+1. User: Contains information from the user.
+The mainly used attributes used are:
+    1. user_id: String of characters of the user's nickname.
+    2. num_days: Float of the number of days spent watching anime, useful to express a user's experience.
+2. Anime: Contains information from the anime show itself.
+The mainly used attributes used are:
+    1. anime_id: Integer of characters of the anime's id.
+    2. start_date and end_date: Both timestamps of start and end date of the anime (The timestamp type is not really used as it only stores their date)
+    3. genres: Array of strings holding their multiple genres
+3. User_Anime: Contains information from the interactions between a user and an anime.
+Users can interact with an anime without giving a score.
+Users who give a score can do it without giving a review.
+The mainly used attributes used
+   are:
+    1. user_id and anime_id: Identifies their respective user an anime with the type above.
+    2. favorite: Value of 1 if the user sets that anime as their favorite, 0 if not.
+    3. score: Value from 1 to 10 rating the anime.
+    4. review_id: If not null, it shows a review was made.
+    5. review scores (review_score, review_story_score, review_enjoyment_score, etc..): Rates different aspects from the
+       anime from 1 to 10.
+A user has to rate them all if he chooses to leave a review.
+    6. status: Has the user "completed", "watching", "plantowatch", "dropped", "on_hold" the anime.

+The dataset schema shows a very poorly normalized schema.
+Many of the attributes used in their tables were redundant, for example, in the Anime table there is an attribute for each possible score (1 to 10), counting the total users who have scored that number.
+Another example is how in the User table there are counts of the different anime status which they have interacted with.
+The is also how there is not a separate table for reviews only, as they are less than 0.1% of all interactions (as it will be seen later), and almost all values posses null in all their review scores as it is not mandatory to leave a review or a score.
+Some normalization of the schema might improve their storage and ease up some problems.

+![title](img/unnamed.png)

 The main focus of this study is the interactions between users and animes focusing in the ways they choose to rate the animes and how the different attributes of both users and animes affect this rating.

-![title](img/unnamed.png)

 The overview of the dataset can be found ond the [Kaggle Dataset](https://www.kaggle.com/datasets/svanoo/myanimelist-dataset).
 This project uses version 2 of the dataset.